wp-plugins/contact-form-7-lead-info-with-country/readme.txt

 The plugin doesn't make any changes to the database.
 It only adds the tracking info to the email sent by contact form 7.

 = How can I check out if the plugin works for me? = Install and activate.
-Paste shortcode in Contact Form 7 Message body.
+Paste shortcode [tracking-info] in Contact Form 7 Message body.
 Test contact form.
 In the email you receive you should see the tracking info added where you placed the shortocde.

 = How can I remove CONTACT FORM 7 LEAD INFO WITH COUNTRY? = You can simply activate, deactivate or delete it in your plugin management section.